-The exact symptoms of a childhood germ cell tumor will depend on where it forms.
+The exact germ cell tumor symptoms will depend on where it forms.
 People with a specific diagnosis can see our pages on childhood brain cancer, ovarian cancer and testicular cancer for specific symptom information.

 In general, though, childhood germ cell tumor symptoms can include: